-For our Named Executive Officers (except our Chief Executive Officer)

-- Severance equal to three years' base salary plus three annual bonus Severance equal to two years' base salary plus two annual bonus payments calculated at a 1.0 payout factor - Full vesting of certain insurance and retirement benefits - · Continuation for the two-year severance period of certain other
+For our Chief Executive Officer For our Named Executive Officers (except our Chief Executive Officer) • Severance equal to three years' base salary plus three annual bonus payments calculated at a 1.0 payout factor • Severance equal to two years' base salary plus two annual bonus payments calculated at a 1.0 payout factor • Full vesting of certain insurance and retirement benefits • Full vesting of certain insurance and retirement benefits • Continuation for the three-year severance period of certain other benefits. • Continuation for the two-year severance period of certain other benefits.